Notes on an intuitive approach to elliptic homogenization: Conclusion

 \section{Conclusion}

 \paragraph{} We have sketched a way of thinking about elliptic homogenization that does not require perturbation theory or a strong notion of scale separation.
 In the context of heat transfer, the homogenized material property is obtained simply by removing a chunk, or cell, of microstructure, imposing uniform temperature gradients, and computing the resulting flux in different coordinate directions.
 We saw that periodic boundary conditions on the corrector field in the cell were one way to ensure that the flux through the cell was well-defined, meaning that the total flux through cross-sections did not depend on the position of the cross-section.
+We showed that this way of approaching homogenization generalizes naturally to nonlinear heat conduction problems, where the conductivity depends on the temperature.
 We then discussed the Laplace-Beltrami operator, which models heat conduction on thin curved surfaces.
 This gives rise to an elliptic boundary value problem, which has seen minimal treatment in the homogenization literature.
 The multiscale Laplace-Beltrami operator has a number of interesting applications, chief among which is heat conduction on wrinkled surfaces.
 By homogenizing the coefficient field arising from pulling back to the surface parameters, it is possible to build effective thermal properties that account for the modified distances heat travels on the surface.
 Future notes may focus on intuitive approaches to non-linear homogenization, and future work on applying the multiscale Laplace-Beltrami problem to wrinkled materials from real-world applications.

 \counterwithin*{equation}{section} \theequation{\thesection\arabic{equation}}